 Know your grow zone

 Whether you live in a cool climate or not, it is important to know your grow zone.
-Grow zones can dictate the first and last frost dates, the ideal time to plant various crops and even give you recommendations on what to plant.
+Grow zones can dictate the first and last frost dates, the ideal time to plant various crops, and even give you recommendations on what to plant.
 Knowing this will help you plan out your garden ahead of time to avoid that panic of doing it all when the garden season finally starts.
 A great site to find out what growing zone you are in is the Old Farmer’s Almanac.

-Focus on short duration crops
+Focus on short-duration crops

 Generally speaking, if you live in a cold climate area then your growing season will be on the short side.
 This means that you will need to focus most of your gardening efforts on plants with a short growing duration.
 Finding out the duration of a certain plant is fairly easy.
 All seed packages come with this information on the back.
-Once you know your grow zone, this makes finding those crops with the right growth duration easier.
+Once you know your hardiness zone, this makes finding those crops with the right growth duration easier.

-Radishes, peas, many beans, lettuce, spinach, and onions are just a few of the many crops that do well in cool and short growing areas.
+Peas, radishes, many beans, lettuce, spinach, and onions are just a few of the many crops that do well in cool and short growing areas.
 Over the years, I have experimented with at least 10 different varieties of beans and they have all excelled in growing during our cool summers.
 Another easy plant to grow is potatoes.
 They do quite well with cool summers and short growing seasons, though admittedly, their production rate can be a bit low.

-Grow frost tolerant crops
+Grow frost-tolerant crops

-When living in a colder climate it is very important to find varieties that are frost tolerant.
+When living in a colder climate it is very important to find varieties that are frost-tolerant.
 With such short growing seasons and cool weather to boot, the threat of frost at the beginning and end of the season can really have an effect on the garden.
-Plants such as cauliflower, broccoli, spinach onions, and potatoes are well known for their frost tolerance.
-Sometimes, non-frost tolerant plants can survive early or late frosts, especially if the frost is late.
+Plants such as cauliflower, broccoli, spinach, onions, and potatoes are well known for their frost tolerance.
+Sometimes, non-frost tolerant plants can survive early or late frosts, especially if the frost is light.
 However, if you are hit with an unexpected frost, you can avoid a lot of the damage caused to it by gently watering everything before the sun comes up.
 I have had to do this a number of times and works well at saving plants that would otherwise be destroyed by even a light frost.

 Experiment with long duration crops

-Though short duration crops tend to work best when dealing with a cold climate, that doesn’t mean that you should avoid long duration crops.
+Though short-duration crops tend to work best when dealing with a cold climate, that doesn’t mean that you should avoid long-duration crops.
 Just be aware that these plants may not be as successful and thus the harvest will be lacking.
 This is why experimenting with these varieties is important.
 Just remember, give it at least two years before you determine whether a particular plant is viable in your climate or not.
 One year is not a good enough test as each year can present its own challenges that will have an effect on what you are growing.